Dr. Matthew Dewar

 * * *

 After my grandfather’s passing, exploring my own possibilities led me to the other side of the world and, more importantly, deep within myself.
 By the time I graduated from college, I had lived in a Buddhist monastery, majored in religion and philosophy, and developed committed mindfulness and martial arts practices.
-Once I graduated college, I channeled these personal and academic pursuits into teaching.
+Once I graduated college, I channeled these personal and academic experiences into teaching.

 For the last fifteen years, I’ve been a high school educator with a number of roles: coach, English and Wellness teacher, learning facilitator, and well-being coordinator.
 As my professional roles change and evolve, the question of what it means to live a meaningful life continues to drive my work with students and colleagues.
 Most of all, it’s been my daily classroom experiences that have forged a personal and professional mission to help people of all ages discover and live their best lives.
 Now JOURNEY 30K is the next step in my personal and professional evolution, providing an expanded platform to share my passion and expertise.